 October marks the true start of autumn and many busy weeks for the gardener!
 It is now a race against time to complete our chores before that first heavy frost.
-Fortunately, September was a fairly moist and cool month, providing welcome relief by reducing the watering chores!
-Always remember to take a moment and make some notes about your garden…
+September was a fairly dry and cool month, providing little relief for watering chores!
+Always remember to take a moment and make some notes about your garden……

-Finally, the hazy, lazy days of summer have arrived – something many of us longed for during those chilly days last winter!
+Finally, the hazy, lazy days of summer have arrived – something many of us longed for during those chilly days last winter and even in May!
 The temperatures are warm, the days are long and hopefully the rain is ample!
-The heat and humidity have certainly returned too, so try to garden during the cooler temperatures of the early mornings and evenings.
-Keep records on daily temperatures and rainfall, since summers’ heat and night-time temperatures impact a plant as much as winters’ cold.
-Always remember to wear a big hat, apply ample sunscreen to exposed skin and drink plenty of water while you garden!…
+The heat and humidity have certainly returned too, so try to garden during the cooler temperatures of the early mornings and evenings….

 - « Previous Page